Skip to main content

 Frequently Asked Questions

-An online HR certificate is a great way to get your foot in the door – or advance your career in HR.
+An online HR certificate is a great way to get your foot in the door or advance your career in HR.

 The best place to start is by finding an HR certificate program that matches your career aspirations.
-Ask yourself: what do I hope to learn through this program?
+Ask yourself: What do I hope to learn through this program?
 How does it support my goals?
 If you plan to earn a bachelor's degree, ask if a certificate would position you to seamlessly transfer credits and continue your education.

 SNHU's undergraduate certificate in HR will give you course credits that can easily be applied to a bachelor's in human resources.
 This means, if you choose to earn an undergraduate degree, you'll save time on the way.
 And even if you don't, you'll still have a credential that can help you stand out to employers.

-A graduate HR certificate at SNHU is only 4 courses, which could mean two (full time) or four (part time) 10-week terms.
+A graduate HR certificate at SNHU is also only 4 courses, which could mean two (full time) or four (part time) 10-week terms.
 Again, your timeline is completely up to you and the good news is that no matter what pace works best for you, your tuition won't change.

 Tamara Dancy, a 2020 graduate of SNHU's MS in HR Management program

 “I hope to achieve more cultural unity within organizations by using the skills that I have gained with the certificate,” said Tamara Dancy ’20.
-“I foresee myself being a visionary for any organization that I partner with and help trail blaze the conversations around diversity and inclusion, while maintaining respect for government regulations and the workers’ and organization’s needs.”
+“I foresee myself being a visionary for any organization that I partner with and help trailblaze the conversations around diversity and inclusion, while maintaining respect for government regulations and the workers’ and organization’s needs.”

 That's up to you to decide.
 At the end of the day, the HR certificate you choose should align with your goals and desired career path.